menu

 Demographics

-In terms of college education, Crumpler is nearly on par with the US average for all cities of 21.84%: 18.01% of adults 25 and older in Crumpler have a bachelor's degree or advanced degree.
+The percentage of adults in Crumpler with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.34% of adults in Crumpler have a bachelor's degree or advanced degree.

 The people who call Crumpler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crumpler residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Crumpler include Italian, European, Scots-Irish, English, and German.
+Important ancestries of people in Crumpler include Scots-Irish, English, Italian, German, and Czech.

 The most common language spoken in Crumpler is English.
 Other important languages spoken here include Spanish and Italian.